todogroup/todogroup.org/content/en/associates.md

 permalink: /associates/
 ---

 TODO Group community is open to all and is formed by its Community participants (including OSPO Associates) and General Members.
-Sometimes, there are community participants who wish show their organization efforts on fostering OSPO adoption and enable the worldwide community of practitioners.
+Sometimes, there are community participants who wish to show their organization efforts on fostering OSPO adoption and enable the worldwide community of practitioners.

 * Community participants coming from an organization with an established OSPO or similar open source initiative can support TODO by becoming [General Members](https://todogroup.org/join/).